kkshivani18/Azure-CRC/README.md

 ## Overview
 - The Azure Expense Tracker is a cloud-based web application designed to help users track their expenses.
-- The project replicates the concepts and learning goals of a cloud-centric challenge by integrating a scalable frontend, serverless backend, and a cloud database.
+- The project replicates the concepts and learning goals of a cloud-centric challenge by integrating a scalable frontend, serverless backend and a cloud database.

 ## Project Structure
 - Frontend: